ricardodalarme/action-autotag/README.md

 ## Usage

-The following is an example `.github/workflows/main.yml` that will execute when a `push` to the `master` branch occurs.
+The following is an example `.github/workflows/main.yml` that will execute when a `push` to the `main` branch occurs.

 ```yaml
 name: Create Tag